Censorship of X: Pakistan

-In February 2024, Twitter was blocked by Pakistani state authorities ahead of the 2024 general election.
+In February 2024, X was blocked by Pakistani state authorities ahead of the 2024 general election.
 The ban was upheld in April, citing national security concerns.
 Despite the government's stance, both the government and the Pakistan Telecommunication Authority (PTA) refused to comment on the outages, which were widely reported by internet watchdog groups.

 Activists challenging the ban argue that it was designed to suppress dissent following the general election, which was marred by widespread claims of vote rigging and subsequent protests.
 Authorities had also shut down mobile services on the day of the election, again citing security concerns.
 NetBlocks, an internet monitoring group, reported that users were unable to access Twitter on February 10 while the country was awaiting election results.

 In April, the Sindh High Court ordered the government to restore access to the platform within one week, according to a report by the AFP news agency, citing lawyer Moiz Jaaferi, who had launched a separate challenge against the ban.
 Despite this order, access to Twitter had been sporadic, with availability fluctuating based on the internet service provider, forcing users to rely on virtual private networks (VPNs), as noted by Alp Toker of NetBlocks.

 Imran Khan's Pakistan Tehreek-e-Insaf (PTI) party, a prolific user of social media platforms, had been particularly impacted by this ban.
 This reliance on social media grew especially after the country's traditional media began censoring news about Khan and his party in the run-up to the election.
 Khan, who has more than 20 million followers on Twitter, saw his party call for protests against alleged rigging in the 2024 election.
 A government official's admission of vote manipulation in mid-February raised further concerns about the transparency of the election, confirming Khan's claims to many and furthering the allegations.

-NetBlocks confirmed through its Live metrics showing Twitter had been restricted in Pakistan since February, with service remaining fully or intermittently restricted for most users.
+NetBlocks confirmed through its Live metrics showing X had been restricted in Pakistan since February, with service remaining fully or intermittently restricted for most users.
 They added that the incident came amidst a surge in internet censorship during the general election.
 Asad Baig, a media strategist at Dawn News, said that "The government's actions reek of authoritarianism, stifling dissent, and silencing voices in the name of maintaining control."
-Several condemnations of the Pakistani Twitter ban were also exchanged by many non-governmental organizations.
+Several condemnations of the Pakistani X ban were also exchanged by many non-governmental organizations.

 On May 7, 2025, access was restored amid the 2025 India–Pakistan conflict.